tedstreete/opi-api/doc/api-extensions.md

 native OPI field/message.

 - Vendor specific feature: If the proposed extension implements a vendor specific feature, then it should be added as an extension.
-A generic feature should be considered as part of the native OPI API in the respective areas (network, storage, storage, etc.).
+A generic feature should be considered as part of the native OPI API in the respective areas (network, storage, security, etc.).
 Note that all OPI API fields/messages may not be mandatory, allowing vendors to implement them as their product and/or software release process occurs
 - Vendor specific limitation: If the proposed extension exposes a limitation of a product, then it should be added as an extension.
-Having limits on many features and scale limits may be generic, however a vendor specific limitation is specific to a product from a vendor or generically with a vendor
+Having limits on many features and scale limits may be generic, however a vendor specific limitation is specific to a product from a vendor or generically with a vendor.
+For example, exposing a limitation on the number of VFs a device should expose, is a limitation of a device.
+But all xPUs  limit the maximum number of VFs supported.
+So this limit may qualify as a generic limitation and doesn't belong in vendor specific extensions.
+On the other hand, if a vendor's product (say, an older generation of xPU) has a limitation on supporting VirtIO device emulation onf PF/VFs, then that would be a vendor (specifically vendor's product) specific limitation.
-- Experimental feature: If the proposed extension is an experimental feature that a vendor wants to expose but it lacks general consensus that this is a generic feature
+- Experimental feature: If the proposed extension is an experimental feature that a vendor wants to expose but it lacks general consensus that this is a generic feature.
+For example, providing deeper IO telemetry (e.g. IO completion time, read/write failure codes) seems generic enough, but can start as a vendor extension (in Status part of an object), and can make into OPI API as it gains more adoption/support.
+On the other hand, supporting a custom programmable compression algorithm is likely goin to be vendor specific feature.
+- The boundaries on generic vs vendor specific extensions may look blur - there are some easy ones to fall on either side i.e. generic vs. vendor specific.
+The ones in the middle ground can start as vendor specific extensions making their way into OPI APIs over time.

-All vendor extensions are transparent i.e. not an opaque binary blob of data that is carried in OPI APIs.
+All vendor extensions are encouraged to be transparent i.e. not an opaque binary blob of data that is carried in OPI APIs.
 Making all extensions public allows the discussion on the use cases and if they prove to be generic, and include them natively in the OPI APIs.
+However if for any reason to hide the extension in the OPI repo, one can use an opaque `bytes[]` protobuf field or use [any](https://developers.google.com/protocol-buffers/docs/proto3#any) construct to achieve that in a vendor specific message or a field.

 ## Extending OPI Defined Messages

-OPI API objects can be extended by adding `oneof` clause to an existing OPI [grpc proto3 message](https://developers.google.com/protocol-buffers/docs/proto3#any).
+OPI API objects can be extended by adding `oneof` clause to an existing OPI [grpc proto3 message](https://developers.google.com/protocol-buffers/docs/proto3#oneof).
 The example below illustrate the extension of a message and use of the extension in go client library.

 ### Defining the extension